Gain effective tips and strategies for responding to negative reviews and handling unhappy customers.

 The internet has increased the speed of communication exponentially, making it that much easier to answer someone while you’re still angry.
+It is important not to escalate a negative situation.
+If your clients are upset, responding with anger will only make things worse.
 Take a breath before shooting back a retort to a negative review.

 Even better, ask someone on your team to review your response or hire a service like Widewail to respond for you.